i11g/Front-End-Technologies-Basics/README.md

 - Working with basic concepts of the JavaScript language
 - Java Script async functions and promises
 - Test management with the qUnit
-- Working with the Pkaywright
+- Working with the Playwright

 ## Technologies Used
-- HTML 5, CSS and Java Script
+- HTML 5, CSS, Java Script
+- QUnit, Playwright

 ## Acknowledgements